zanardo/clog/README.md

 `clog` is a centralized monitoring tool for crontabs, scheduled events, etc, running on other computers.
-The client executes a script on a Linux machine, and sends the result to the server, which shows jobs in a web based interface, with start and end time, duration, status (success or failure), script output, etc. The server can send notification alerts by e-mail when jobs fail.
+The client executes a script on a Linux machine, and sends the result to the server, which shows jobs in a web based interface, with start and finish time, duration, status (success or failure), script output, etc. The server can send notification alerts by e-mail when jobs fail.

 # Server installation